VincentMatthys/posos_sample/README.md

-# posos-challenge
+# posos_sample

 ## Introduction

-The posos challenge builds on some concepts commonly used in the growing field of data science.
+This repo builds on some concepts commonly used in the growing field of data science.
 These concepts walk you through a part of any data driven machine learning project, which include training, serving and exposing a model.

 ## Table of contents